Prototype PCB Assembly in China from 5 Pieces

 Workflow

-Submit prototype files, quantity, revision notes, and testing inputs
+Submit the latest files, a quantity from 5 pieces, revision notes, and test inputs

 Review missing files, BOM risks, and assembly feasibility